audioarchitect/shopping-cart/README.md

 ## How to run:
-- Run the app with: "> npm start"
+- Run the app with: "npm start"

 - Go to: localhost:3000/shopping-cart/1

+I've created shopping carts 1-7, with different discounts applied.

 ## Results